-A World record is registered jointly in the names of the rider(s) and the vehicle(s) used in the attempt.
-They are the "FIM Land Speed World Record Holders".
+A World Record is considered 'established' when the first best official result is obtained by a vehicle of a given category, group, division, type, class and cylinder.
+A World Record is registered jointly in the names of the rider(s) and the vehicle(s) used in the attempt.
+There are the "FIM Land Speed World Record Holders".

-1.7 PERMANENCE OF A WORLD RECORD
+1.5.
+FAILED WORLD RECORD